 Can my child do unpaid chores for my business?

-If someone works in your business, you have to pay them for it.
+If someone works in your business, you must pay them.
 Even if it is your own child and even if it only happens occasionally.
 If you fail to pay them, you risk a fine.

-With the continuing staff shortage, it is understandable that you sometimes need some extra hands in your business.
-But letting your child work for you without payment is not allowed.
-So if you decide to let your child work in your business from time to time, you must give them compensation.
-The Arbeidsinspectie (Labour Inspectorate) can check this (in Dutch).
+With the continuing staff shortage, it is understandable that you sometimes need extra help in your business.
+But you may not let your child work for you without paying them.
+So if you decide to let your child work in your business occasionally, you must compensate them.
+The Netherlands Labour Inspectorate can check this (in Dutch).

 Fine

-If an inspector sees during inspection that your child is doing unpaid work, they can impose a fine.
+If an inspector sees during a check that your child is doing unpaid work, they can impose a fine.
 Your child can also file a loonvordering (wage claim, in Dutch) with the court.
-You may then have to pay wages at a later date plus an additional amount of money as a fine.
+You may then have to pay wages at a later date plus an additional amount as a fine.

 Salary for your child

-There are three ways to arrange a salary for your own child.
+There are 3 ways to arrange a salary for your own child.
 You can employ your child, make your child co-owner of your business or, if your child is 15 or older, enter into a fictitious employment relationship.
-Entrepreneurial parents often choose the latter option because it has tax advantages.
+Parents often choose the latter option because it has tax advantages.

 Fictitious employment

-You can enter into a fictitious employment relationship if the employment relationship is dominated by your family relationship.
-In other words: your child only works for your company because you are their parent.
-Notional employment has tax advantages, such as a simplified payroll taxes scheme (in Dutch).
+You can enter into a fictitious employment relationship if your child only works for your company because you are their parent.
+This arrangement has tax advantages, such as a simplified payroll taxes scheme (in Dutch).

 Age

 Is your child younger than 15?
-Then they may not enter into a fictitious employment.
-Also pay attention to what kind of chores your child does.
-There are rules for which activities 13- and 14-year-olds are allowed to do.
+Then they may not enter into a fictitious employment relationship.
+Also pay attention to what kind of tasks your child does.
+There are rules for which activities children under 18 are allowed to do.
 If your child is younger than 13, they may not work for your company at all.